dotmesh-io/docs/hugo/content/install-setup/kubernetes-docker-for-mac.md

 Dotmesh cluster.
 To do that, you'll need the API key you chose in the setup phase.

-As this is a local install on Docker for Mac, we just use localhost as the hostname
+As this is a local install on Docker for Mac, we just use localhost as the hostname.

 {{< copyable name="step-05" >}}
 dm remote add local-kube admin@localhost